ayeshan96/Bracket-Checker/README.md

 # Bracket-Checker

-* A function to check whether all the brackets of a mathematical expression are in correct order or not is implemented in here.
+* A function to check whether all the brackets of a mathematical expression are in correct order or not is implemented in here.<br/>